RBMK: List of RBMK reactors

-A graphite-moderated Magnox reactor exists in North Korea at the Yongbyon Nuclear Scientific Research Center.
-While the gas cooled Magnox, AGR and pebble bed reactors (Such as the Dragon reactor at Winfrith) use graphite as moderators their use of gases (carbon dioxide for Magnox and AGR, while helium for Dragon) as heat transfer fluids causes them to have no void coefficient.

-3 EGP-6 graphite water reactors which are a scaled down version of the RBMK are currently (as of May 2025) operational at the world's second northern most nuclear power plant i.e. the Bilibino Nuclear Power Plant.
-One reactor was shut down permanently in 2020.

 Known incidents

 Many incidents occurred at various power plants operating the RBMK reactor.
 Most of them were covered up.
 Incidents such as thefts of materials, equipment malfunction, repeated shut down due to them, etc. occurred.
 The most serious incidents such as the Partial meltdown of Leningrad unit 1 and Chernobyl unit 1 were not taken seriously and the recommendations of the scientist and experts were not implemented, which paved the path to the 1986 disaster.
 These are some of the known incidents at the RBMK reactors: